paulsasi/damavis_challenge/README.md

 ## Challenge Description

-The following is provided problem statement:
+The following is the provided problem statement:

 *Consider a rectangular board consisting of n × m cells.
 There is a snake lying on some of the cells, and all of the other cells are empty.
 The snake consists of one or more cells such that